StewAlexander-com/awesome-lifehacks/README.md

 * [Use a binder clip to keep cables from falling to the floor](https://www.youtube.com/watch?v=WKxT84h8his)
 * [Organize your cord drawer with the pro wrap trick](https://www.youtube.com/watch?v=mI_RFU8mgUs), [_or this one_](https://www.youtube.com/watch?v=w01qEy2YWeo)
 ## Tidbits and other random stuff to make life easier
-* If you make waffles or pancakes with syrup, instead of buttering the food, put the butter in a saucer or cup, pour over the syrup heat it, stir the mixture -- keeps the food from getting messed up, spreads the butter evenly
+- If you like to make waffles or pancakes with syrup (_like I do_)
+  - Instead of buttering the food, put the butter in a saucer or cup, pour over the syrup heat it, stir the mixture (keeps the food from getting messed up, spreads the butter evenly)

 ## Fun things